TheRandomLabs/RandomPatches/README.md

 Although worlds last played on an older or newer version of Minecraft theoretically cannot be loaded when DataFixerUpper is disabled by RandomPatches, it's better to be safe than sorry.

-To make this clear, **RandomPatches is not responsible for any damage caused by this feature.**
+To be clear, **RandomPatches is not responsible for any damage caused by this feature.**

 This feature does nothing if [DataFixerSlayer](https://www.curseforge.com/minecraft/mc-mods/datafixerslayer) is installed.